 The purpose of the North Shore Conservation Project is to protect this special landscape for future generations to use, enjoy and appreciate.
 Together we can achieve this vision.

 - Conserve farm lands and open space by securing viable options and financial incentives for land owners.

 - Protect and restore critical waterfowl and wildlife habitat.

 - Protect water quality.

 - Enhance public access and maintain traditional hunting opportunities.

-- Provide new public recreational opportunities, such as a park.
+- Provide new public recreational opportunities, such as trails and a park.

 - Connect local communities and augment economic vitality.